-If we see a possible problem in your use of prescription drugs, we will work with your provider to fix the problem.
+If we find a possible problem in your use of prescription drugs, we will work with your provider to fix the problem.

 G2.
-Programs to help members manage their drugs
+Programs to help members manage their prescriptions

-If you take several medications for specific medical conditions, are on multiple Part D drugs that are high cost, and/or you are in a Drug Management Program to help you use your opioid medications safely, you may be eligible to get services, at no cost to you, through a medication therapy management program.
+If you take medications for different medical conditions and/or you are in a Drug Management Program to help you use your opioid medications safely, you may be eligible to get services, at no cost to you, through a medication therapy management program.
 This program helps you and your provider make sure that your medications are working to improve your health.
 A pharmacist or other health professional will give you a comprehensive review of all your medications and talk with you about:

-- How to get the most benefit from the drugs you take - Any concerns you have, like medication costs and drug reactions - How best to take your medications - Any questions or problems you have about your prescription and over-the-counter medication
+- How to get the most benefit from the drugs you take - Any concerns you have, like medication costs and drug reactions - How best to take your medications - If you have questions, please call CCA One Care at 866-610-2273 (TTY 711), 8 am to 8 pm, 7 days a week, from October 1 to March 31.
+(April 1 to September 30: 8 am to 8 pm, Monday to Friday, and 8 am to 6 pm, Saturday and Sunday.)
+The call is free.
+For more information, visit www.ccama.org.

+Any questions or problems you have about your prescription and over-the-counter medication